AAbdihakim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables - create a script that lists all local variables and environment variables, and functions.

-6-create_local_variable -  script that creates a new local variable
+6-create_local_variable -  script that creates a new local variable 7-create_global_variable - script that creates a new global variable